-Highlighting any given text in the editor, whether it is any type of heading or plain running text, allows you to comment on the selected content through the comment button that appears next to the highlighted area.
+Highlighting any given text in the editor, whether it is any type of heading or plain running text, allows you to comment on the selected content through the comment button that appears on the right-hand side of the respective paragraph.

 When selected, that button opens a comment thread regarding the highlighted content.
 Within that comment thread, you can leave a comment (Write a comment) and assign a thread title (Add a title) if you wish.

 After you enter your comment into the respective textbox, the cross icon cancels your input, the thumps up icon adds the depicted emoji to your entry and posts it.
 Whereas a click on the paper plane icon solely posts your comment.

 Responding to Comments

 Once a comment is created, you and every other participant of a document can respond to it by contributing to the conversation in the respective comment thread.
 Every comment thread is either directly accessible by selecting the corresponding highlighted text in the editor or by opening the Comments menu in the right-hand sidebar.
 The Comments menu allows you to choose the desired comment from a list of all existing comments in a document.

 After the comment thread you want to respond to is opened, you can leave your answer below the last made entry by posting as shown above.